And On His Farm He Had Some Fish

-The number of coastal aquaculture facilities has increased dramatically over the last 25 years.
+The number of coastal aquaculture facilities has increased dramatically over the last 35 years.
 These facilities are producing millions of tons of seafood, helping to alleviate the effects of dwindling fish populations in the oceans.
 However, the construction and maintenance of these facilities is not without drawbacks.
 Natural habitats are being altered or destroyed and pristine coastlines are becoming overdeveloped and polluted.

 Answer the following questions to check your understanding of the information contained in the article about the impacts of shrimp farming in Honduras.

-- What do shrimp farms look like in the images?Shrimp farms appear as rows of rectangles.
+- What do shrimp farms look like in the images?

 Check your understanding of the information contained in the comparison images of Honduras's Pacific coast.

-- Describe how the Pacific coast of Honduras changed between 1987 and 1999.
+- Describe how the Pacific coast of Honduras changed between 1984 and 2016.

-- Estimate the area of land occupied by shrimp ponds in the 1999 image.
+- Estimate the area of land occupied by shrimp ponds in the 2016 image.